 I wanted to put together this brief explanation to explain how catfishing during the day could benefit your overall fishing experience for catfish and break down everything you need to know.

-So, can you catch catfish during the day?
-Absolutely.
+Can you catch catfish during the day?
 Catfish bite during the day just as often as they bite when night fishing for catfish.
 The only difference you encounter is the location.
 Catfish during the day tend to be in darker, covered and structure driven areas beneath the water surface.

 Catching Catfish During The Day